Skip to content

 php artisan db:seed --class=DefaultAlertTemplateSeeder

-Why would alert un-mute itself?
+Why does an alert un-mute itself?

 How do I change the Device Type?